 I’ve used these leather luggage tags before for organizing our pantry cabinet, and while I was doing that whole process, I had a thought that they would be great for personalizing our plain stockings this year.

-So I just cut out the clear plastic window of the tag with the knife blade, looped some twine through, and safety pinned them to the inside top of the stocking.
+I just cut out the clear plastic window of the tag with the knife blade so the names wouldn’t have a glare.

 I used the same labels from our pantry too since I love how simple yet charming they look.

 How to Add Text to a Stocking Name Tag

 If you’re a Picmonkey user, here are the steps to add your own names to your labels after you have downloaded the printable file to your computer:

 - Click the “Edit a Photo” button.

 - Click “Open New” -> “Computer” -> choose the printable file you downloaded from me.

 - Click the “Tt” button on the left side toolbar.